gitrows/gitrows/README.md

 GitRows makes it easy to use and store data in GitHub and GitLab repos.
 You can read data stored in `.csv` and `.json` files from **all public repos** and read, create, update and delete data in **public or private repos** that you have access to.

-GitRows works with `node` and in all modern `browsers`.
+GitRows works with `node` and in any modern `browser`.
 Alternatively learn more on [gitrows.com](https://gitrows.com) how to use GitRows' free API to integrate data into your websites/apps.

 ## Installation

-As a package for node use npm:
+As a package for `node` use npm:
 ```shell
 npm i gitrows
 ```

-You can include GitRows in your website by including `gitrows.js` or `gitrows.min.js` from the `./dist` folder or using unpkg:
+You can include GitRows in the `browser` by including `gitrows.js` or `gitrows.min.js` from the `./dist` folder or using unpkg:
 ```js
 <script src="https://unpkg.com/gitrows@latest/dist/gitrows.min.js">
 ```